Shwetakhandal/CarPricePrediction/README.md

     all autos within a particular size classification (two-door small, station wagons, sports/speciality etc.), and represents the average loss per car per year.

+Contributions are welcome!
+If you have any improvements or new features you'd like to add, feel free to fork the repository and submit a pull request.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.